uoy-ads/hsds-data-catalogue-docs/docs/index.md

 - **What** - Search by keywords, techniques, material types, and research methodologies
 - **Where** - Filter by geographic location or heritage site
 - **When** - Explore by date ranges

-Built on the robust infrastructure developed by the [ARIADNE RI](https://www.ariadne-research-infrastructure.eu/) for the [ARIADNE Portal](https://portal.ariadne-infrastructure.eu/), the HSDS Data catalogue is designed to suit a distinctive collection of scientific datasets, analytical reports, and research resources.

-The Heritage Science Data Service provides core digital research services as part of the [RICHeS programme](https://www.riches.ukri.org/), the UK’s Research Infrastructure for Conservation and Heritage Science.
-For further information please visit the [**HSDS Website**](https://hsds.ac.uk/).

 ## How to Use This Guide